OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - The center marker and the play space marker are provided by the chaperone subsystem, and therefore they will have the same color and visibility settings as the chaperone bounds.

+- When you have installed SteamVR to a different path than the default one, "Restart SteamVR" will not work.
+To resolve the issue go to the application directory, open the file restartvrserver.bat and change the path to wherever you have SteamVR installed.

 # Usage

 Just start the executable once.
 It will register with OpenVR and automatically start whenever OpenVR starts (Can be disabled in the settings).